PowerAppsNinjaMaker/PoC-Builtin-Data/README.md

 ## Flow to get JSON

-As you can see it's a really simple flow
+As you can see it's a really simple flow.

 ![image](https://github.com/user-attachments/assets/72a2ff44-8487-44ca-865b-4c49f87359a9)

+## Usage

+You have to import the solution.